-Cytokinetics Announces Opening of a Phase IIa "Evidence of Effect" Clinical Trial of CK-2017357 for Patients With Amyotrophic Lateral Sclerosis
+Cytokinetics Announces Opening of a Phase IIa "Evidence of Effect" Clinical Trial of CK-2017357 in Patients With Peripheral Artery Disease and Claudication

-March 19, 2010 11:31 AM EDT
+May 27, 2010 11:32 AM EDT

-SOUTH SAN FRANCISCO, CA, Mar 19, 2010 (MARKETWIRE via COMTEX) -- Cytokinetics, Incorporated (NASDAQ: CYTK) announced today that the company has opened a Phase IIa "Evidence of Effect" (EoE) clinical trial of CK-2017357 for patients with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease.
-CK-2017357 is a fast skeletal muscle troponin activator and is the lead drug candidate that has emerged from the company's skeletal muscle contractility program.
-CK-2017357 selectively activates the fast skeletal muscle troponin complex and increases its sensitivity to calcium, resulting in increased skeletal muscle force.
-In March 2010, CK-2017357 was granted an orphan-drug designation by the United States Food and Drug Administration (FDA) for the potential treatment of ALS.
+SOUTH SAN FRANCISCO, CA, May 27, 2010 (MARKETWIRE via COMTEX) --Cytokinetics, Incorporated (NASDAQ: CYTK) announced today that the company has opened to enrollment a Phase IIa "Evidence of Effect" (EoE) clinical trial of CK-2017357 in patients with peripheral artery disease and claudication.
+CK-2017357 is a fast skeletal muscle troponin activator and the lead drug candidate from the company's skeletal muscle contractility program.
+CK-2017357 selectively activates the fast skeletal muscle troponin complex and increases its sensitivity to calcium, resulting in increased skeletal muscle force and slowing of time to muscle fatigue.

-This Phase IIa EOE clinical trial is a double-blind, randomized, placebo-controlled, three-period crossover, pharmacokinetic and pharmacodynamic study of CK-2017357 in male and female patients with ALS.
+This Phase IIa EoE clinical trial is a double-blind, randomized, placebo-controlled, three-period crossover, pharmacokinetic and pharmacodynamic study of CK-2017357 in patients with peripheral artery disease and claudication.
 At least 36 and up to 72 patients may be enrolled in this trial.
+In each dosing period, patients will receive a single oral dose of placebo, 375 mg or 750 mg of CK-2017357; over the course of the three dosing periods, each patient will receive, in random order, each one of these three single doses.
+A wash out period of at least 6 days (to a maximum of 10 days) will be employed between the individual doses for each patient.

-The primary objective of this trial is to evaluate the pharmacodynamic effects of CK-2017357 on measures of skeletal muscle function or fatigability in patients with ALS.
-Accordingly, in this hypothesis-generating trial, multiple pharmacodynamic assessments will be made without specifying a single primary pharmacodynamic endpoint.
-These assessments will include various measures of maximum voluntary muscle strength, development of fatigue at maximum and sub-maximum voluntary muscle contraction, and pulmonary function, measured at baseline, and at 3, 6 and 24 hours post-dosing after each of two single doses of CK-2017357 and placebo.
-The secondary objectives of this clinical trial are to evaluate the relationship between the plasma concentration of CK-2017357 and its pharmacodynamic effects, to evaluate the safety and tolerability of the two single doses of CK-2017357 administered orally to patients with ALS, and to evaluate the effects of CK-2017357 on patient- and investigator-determined global functional assessments.
+The primary objective of this hypothesis-generating Phase IIa trial is to evaluate the pharmacodynamic effects of single doses of CK-2017357 on measures of skeletal muscle function and fatigability in patients with peripheral artery disease and claudication.
+In this trial, multiple assessments of skeletal muscle function and fatigability will be performed without specifying a single primary pharmacodynamic endpoint.
+The assessments include the number of contractions, time and work to onset of claudication, and to intolerable claudication pain or to maximum calf muscle fatigue during bilateral heel raises.
+A six-minute walk test will also be performed during each dosing period.
+The secondary objectives of this trial are to evaluate and characterize the relationship, if any, between the doses and plasma concentrations of CK-2017357 and its pharmacodynamic effects and to evaluate the safety and tolerability of CK-2017357 administered as single oral doses to patients with peripheral artery disease and claudication.

-"This hypothesis-generating clinical trial is designed to evaluate evidence of pharmacodynamic effects of CK-2017357 associated with potentially increased skeletal muscle performance in patients with ALS.
-Based on non-clinical and clinical results, we believe that we may demonstrate relevant effects with CK-2017357, even after single dose administration," stated Andrew A. Wolff, MD, FACC, Cytokinetics' Senior Vice President of Clinical Research and Development and Chief Medical Officer.
-"We believe that results from this trial, as well as those from our other planned Phase IIa 'Evidence of Effect' trial in patients with claudication, have the potential to further inform our understandings of potential therapeutic applications that this novel drug candidate may have in diseases of impaired muscle function."
+"Opening this clinical trial of CK-2017357 in patients with peripheral artery disease and claudication demonstrates Cytokinetics' continued commitment to develop new treatments for unmet medical needs," stated Andrew A. Wolff, MD, FACC, Cytokinetics' Senior Vice President of Clinical Research and Development and Chief Medical Officer.
+"We believe that results from this trial, as well as those from our other on-going Phase IIa 'Evidence of Effect' trial in patients with amyotrophic lateral sclerosis, may further inform our understanding of possible therapeutic applications that this novel drug candidate may have in the potential treatment of patients suffering from diseases or conditions associated with impaired skeletal muscle function."